Urinary Tract Health Guide

 - A mild fever (though not all UTIs cause one)

-Since everyone’s body is different, staying aware of what’s normal for you makes it easier to catch shifts that need attention.
-While at-home remedies like hydration or OTC symptom relief can provide temporary support, they don’t always cut it.
-If symptoms are persistent, worsening, or straight-up unbearable, it’s time to check in for prescription care.
+Since everyone’s body is different, staying aware of what’s normal for you can make it easier to catch shifts that need attention.

 A UTI that sticks around too long isn’t just frustrating—it can lead to more serious issues.
 If bacteria move up to the kidneys, symptoms can escalate into severe pain, fever, chills, and deep fatigue.

-In some cases, untreated infections can cause long-term damage.
-While some mild infections clear up on their own, waiting it out isn’t always the safest bet.
-The good news?
-Getting help is usually quick and simple.
-UTIs are common, treatable, and nothing to feel embarrassed about, so there’s no reason to put up with discomfort when relief is just a few clicks away.
+UTIs are common, treatable, and nothing to feel embarrassed about, so there’s no reason to put up with discomfort when support is just a few clicks away.

 Adding nutrient-rich foods like cranberries or blueberries to your meals may offer extra support.
 The key is paying attention to your body so minor discomfort doesn’t turn into something bigger.